nolotiro/nolotiro.org/README.md

 ## More information

-The database we use is legacy, a MySQL with the schema of [v2](https://github.com/alabs/nolotiro)

 For obtaining geographical information we use [Yahoo YQL].

 For IP GeoLocation we use [GeoLite2] City.
 To download the database, run